 Seen as an added cost rather than a long-term investment, most entrepreneurs ditch insurance thinking that it is not an integral part of their business.
-But regardless of industry, chosen market, and tenure in the trade, obtaining the right insurance protects your business from unforeseen events and unwanted liabilities.
+But, regardless of the industry you work in obtaining the right insurance protects your business from unforeseen events and unwanted liabilities.

 When it comes to insurance premiums, they are determined following a specific formula that applies to your business.
 Depending on the type of policy and risks involved, rates are then calculated to establish prices.
-If you’re wondering how risk factors affect insurance premiums, each risk has an associated cost and insurance companies review this based on historical trends as well as analytic models.
+Each risk your business faces has an associated cost and insurance companies review this based on historical trends and analytic models.

-As a small business owner, it is important to know the risk factors that affect insurance costs and have a better understanding of how things work, and what you are paying.
-The majority of these risks include the following but is not limited to:
+As a small business owner, it’s important to know the risk factors that affect insurance costs to have a better understanding of what you’re paying.
+Some risks carriers take into consideration include:

-- The classification of your business if it’s a corporation, sole proprietorship, etc.
+- The classification of your business (corporation, sole proprietorship, LLC, etc.)

 - The properties your business owns like buildings, vehicles, equipment, supplies, and their value.